lulili778/cryptocurrency_website/README.md

 Uncomment this line of code to view the graph, however the graph is having the following error:
 TypeError: Cannot read property 'length' of undefined

 Refreshing the page serveral times will able to get the graph.
 I belived it was due to synchronizing error.
-Still in the procss of solving this.
+Still in the process of solving this.

 ![Graph](/graph.png)